birdwyx/phpgo/README.md

 Have fun!

-# 2. LD_PRELOAD
-to be updated...

-# 3. Using phpgo under fast-cgi mode
+## 1.4.
+Using phpgo under fast-cgi mode

 phpgo can be used under fast-cgi (php-fpm) mode,  following are the steps: